alan-hamm/DataPulse-dev/README.md

 - **Anaconda** (recommended for dependency management)
 - **PostgreSQL** (required for data storage and integration)
 - [**CUDA**](https://developer.nvidia.com/cuda-zone): Required for GPU acceleration.
 CUDA enables the use of CuPy to accelerate certain computations, particularly useful for handling large datasets and complex calculations in the UTMA framework.
-   - **CuPy**: Used in coherence metric calculations to enable CUDA-based acceleration, leveraging GPU resources for high-precision and high-performance computations.
-CuPy enhances the speed of computations, especially for coherence and convergence metrics, by offloading tasks to the GPU.
+   - **CuPy** Utilized for high-speed, GPU-accelerated calculations, enhancing the performance of statistical operations such as mean, median, and standard deviation across large datasets by offloading these tasks to the GPU.
+This acceleration is particularly beneficial for handling extensive data with high precision and efficiency.
 - **Data Preprocessing** (`DocumentParser Notebook`): Handles initial data preparation, including tokenization and formatting, for ingestion by the modeling pipeline.
 See [example](#cdcs-mmwr-2015---2019)
 - **Dynamic Topic Model Training** (`topic_model_trainer.py`): Manages the LDA model training, evaluation, and metadata generation, with adaptive scaling to optimize resource usage.
 - **Visualization and Analysis** (`visualization.py`): Generates and saves visualizations (e.g., topic coherence plots) for exploring model outputs interactively.
 - **Diachronic Analysis (_Pending_)**: A dedicated module for analyzing and visualizing how topics evolve over time.
 - **Database Integration** (`write_to_postgres.py`): Stores all metadata and modeling outputs in a PostgreSQL database for easy access and persistence.
- **Dask Distributed Configuration**: UTMA includes a custom `distributed.yaml` file in the `config/` directory with recommended settings for Dask performance and resource management tailored to UTMA’s processing requirements.
+-  **Dask Distributed Configuration**: UTMA includes a custom `distributed.yaml` file in the `config/` directory with recommended settings for Dask performance and resource management tailored to UTMA’s processing requirements.

 ---